Pamela L. Reeves, United States District Judge

 35. Written jury instructions provided to the jury.

-The Court will provide a written copy of the charge to the jury.
+The Court will provide a written copy of the charge final to the jury.

 36. Requirements as to counsel's whereabouts during jury deliberations.